pramonettivega/getting_started_ndp/README.md

 <img src="https://github.com/pramonettivega/images/blob/main/Screenshot%202024-01-11%20182754.png?raw=true">

-One of the main features of NDP is the automatic provision of a 50GB Persistent Volume to each user, allowing persist the user's work through different servers.
-Furthermore, the JupyterHub environment is provisioned with an user-friendly interface for resources request.
+One of the main features of NDP is the provision of an user friendly interface which facilitates the creation of a pod.
+After providing the required specifications, the cluster orchestrates the creation of a pod, a which operates on the allocated hardware resources such as CPU cores, GPUs, and memory.
+The pod encapsulates the applications contained in the provisioned images, leveraging the specified hardware for efficient processing.
+Additionally, the cluster associates a 50GB persistent volume (PV) with the pod, ensuring that the work that we develop is seamlessly stored and persists across various sessions.

-Firstly, we have to select type and amount hardware, which highly depends on the kind of project we are working on.
-Take into consideration that increasing the number and complexity of resources, also increases the waiting time to get an allocation.
-In the main page, you can consult the [Available Resources Page](https://portal.nrp-nautilus.io/resources).
+To begin with the creation of a pod, we begin by specifying the location, amount, and type of hardware (for the case of GPU).
+We must take into consideration that increasing the amount and complexity of resources, also increases the waiting time to get an allocation.
+We can always consult the [Available Resources Page](https://portal.nrp-nautilus.io/resources).
 For our sample project, we are going to set up the following specifications:

 - Region: Any
 - GPU's: 1